 - Now click on Backup points from Left column

-- Click on Restore and it will ask if you want to restore database or not.
+- Click on Restore, and it will ask if you want to restore the database or not.

-- Now wait for couple of minutes and your blog will be restored.
+- Now wait for a couple of minutes and your blog will be restored.

-In my case I was lucky that I had WpEngine to take my backup, other wise with lack of database backup, It would be technically impossible to restore all the posts of ShoutMeLoud.
-If money is not an issue and you looking for a quality WordPress hosting, I would recommend you to try WPEngine.
+In my case I was lucky that I had WpEngine to take my backup, otherwise with the lack of database backup, It would be technically impossible to restore all the posts of ShoutMeLoud.
+If money is not an issue and you are looking for a quality WordPress hosting, I would recommend you to try WPEngine.